ahmedos999/ahmedos999/README.md

 ### Hi Friend </>
 a software engineer with a passion for coding creating digital staff
 currently am leveling up my front-end skills using my favorite languages Dart and JavaScript
+using:
+Bloc for Flutter apps
+redux for React apps
 <!--
 **ahmedos999/ahmedos999** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.